vseryakov/backendjs/README.md

 - `/system/msg/(msg)`
     Access to the messaging functions

+- `/system/params`
+    Return all config parameters applied from the config file(s) or remote database.

 - `/system/stats/get`
   Database pool statistics and other diagnostics
   - latency - how long a pending request waits in queue at this moment